Azure/azure-powershell/src/Migrate/docs/Start-AzMigrateServerMigration.md

 ```

 ### -MachineName
-Specifies the machine name of the replicating server.
+Specifies the machine name of the replicating server for which migration needs to be initiated.

 ```yaml
 Type: System.String